Soil Texture Prediction with Bayesian Generalized Additive Models for Spatial Compositional Data: Simulation examples

 Using the simulated data and model structures described in \autoref{eq:struct_linear_regression} and \autoref{eq:struct_spline}, we fitted several models and computed WAIC along with our proposed measures: BR-CoDa-$R^2$ and BM-CoDa-$R^2$.
 In the linear regression case, we generated an additional covariate, $x_4$, which was not involved in the data-generating process.
-This allowed us to evaluate the behavior of our proposed measures in the presence of an irrelevant covariate.
-In the GAM case, no additional covariates were included; instead, we assessed model flexibility by varying the number of spline basis functions (5 and 10 nodes).
-Increasing the number of nodes results in greater model flexibility and more complex spline shapes. \autoref{table:models_sim} summarizes the predictors used in each model for both the linear regression and GAM settings, along with the corresponding WAIC values and posterior means (and standard deviations) of BR-CoDa-$R^2$ and BM-CoDa-$R^2$.
+This allowed us to evaluate the behavior of our proposed measures in the presence of an irrelevant covariate. {In the GAM case, no additional covariates were included; instead, we assessed model flexibility by varying the number of spline basis functions ($k = 5$ and $k = 10$).
+Increasing $k$ results in greater model flexibility and more complex spline shapes. { In this context, varying the number of basis functions ($k$) allows us to assess the impact of the basis dimension on the model’s ability to capture nonlinear patterns.
+We observe that smaller values of $k$ may limit flexibility, while larger values provide a better approximation of more complex structures.
+This is consistent with the general principle in GAMs that the basis dimension should be chosen sufficiently large to avoid underfitting, with the effective complexity of the model controlled by the smoothing penalty \cite{wood2017}.
+CoDa-$R^2$ is used here as an in-sample summary of explained variability and is interpreted alongside WAIC, which provides a predictive criterion that accounts for model complexity and out-of-sample predictive performance.}}

+\autoref{table:models_sim} summarizes the predictors used in each model for both the linear regression and GAM settings, along with the corresponding WAIC values and posterior means (and standard deviations) of BR-CoDa-$R^2$ and BM-CoDa-$R^2$.